 Student loan debt is growing at a rapid rate, with 44.5 million borrowers owing $1.5 trillion globally as of 2018.
 For many, this debt is not only a financial burden but a mental burden as well.
 SoFi, a private student loan lender, interviewed 1,200 of their lendees and found that over half felt anxious or depressed about their debt.
-The majority also reported missing out on or delaying life events, such as starting a family or buying a home, as a result of their debts.
-With statistics like this, it’s understandable if you’re worried about paying for graduate school.
+The majority also reported missing out on or delaying life events, such as starting a family or buying a home, as a result of their debt.
+With statistics like this, it’s understandable why those embarking on graduate school might be worried about paying for their degree.

-What’s less talked about, however, is the enormous amount of student aid—a.k.a free money—that students are leaving on the table.
-The class of 2017, for instance, left $2.3 billion in financial aid unclaimed—simply by not filling out the Free Application for Federal Student Aid (FAFSA), a free online form provided by the U.S. Department of Education.
+What’s less talked about, however, is the enormous amount of student aid—a.k.a free money—that is often left unclaimed by those who do pursue higher education.
+The class of 2017, for instance, left $2.3 billion in financial aid unclaimed simply by not filling out the Free Application for Federal Student Aid (FAFSA), a free online form provided by the U.S. Department of Education.

 It may seem like there is an abundance of financial aid for undergraduates and few financial options for students pursuing advanced degrees, but graduate financial aid is available—you just have to know where to look.
-In fact, between 2012 and 2017, graduate financial assistance increased by $1.3 million, and veteran benefits for graduate studies rose by $432 million.
+In the 2018-19 academic year alone, graduate students received an average of $28,140 per full-time equivalent student in financial aid.

 Just because finding money for your master’s or doctoral degree requires a different approach doesn’t mean it’s impossible.
 Here are the best sources of financial aid available for graduate students and where to look for them.